hakase-labs/hikari/README.md

 ## Customization & Extension ##

-The game is designed to be as data-driven as possible and as such it allows for cusomization and extension:
+The game is designed to be as data-driven as possible and as such it allows for customization and extension:

 * Animations are `JSON` structures
 * Items, Enemies, Projectiles, etc are `JSON` structures